sthoran/Habit_tracker/README.md

 * now you only need to follow the questions and instructions from the habit tracker, which are run automatically by running the main.py file

+### <u> Using Pytest for static test

+When cloning the repository you can find static tests in the package (i.e. folder) <sub>test</sub>.
+Running the native cli command *pytest* from the working directory will not work.
+The reason for that is pythons import mechanic: The program in development is run from "main.py" and thus it is taking the namespace *__name__ == __main__*.
+All modules in subfolders can import modules from the root, in which main.py resides, without specifying a relative path.

+While this works inside an IDE which marks "main.py" as our starting point, it will not work with *pytest*, due to the reason that pytest does not know where to find the modules.
+There we need to call pytest via python:

+*python -m pytest*

+This will trigger pytest with normal behaviour and the static tests that are implemented.

 ```python
 ```